You'll like "farming" here

 6 Helpful / 2 Not

 Pros: Edit/update: My review considers long and short on all holes (one set of baskets are moved between two positions that are currently installed on every hole).
-The shortest layout (5098ft) was in place for Sept-Oct 2018 for the park's grand opening, and has fewer technical shot-shaping requirements:
+The easiest layout (5098ft) was in place (except for a couple holes) for Sept-Oct 2018 for the park's grand opening, and has fewer technical shot-shaping requirements:

 1 left-to-right (hole 5)